anoma/namada/documentation/docs/src/user-guide/ledger/governance.md

 # Introduction to governance

-The anoma governance mechanism gives users the possibility to upgrade the protocol dynamically.
+The Namada governance mechanism gives users the possibility to upgrade the protocol dynamically.
 There are two different mechanism to create a proposal:

 - On-chain: Proposal is voted on and tallied on-chain.
 This can optionally include proposal code to be executed if the proposal is accepted.